arjones/vagrant-spark-zeppelin/README.md

 You should now have a working Zeppelin in a virtual machine that you can destroy and recreate as you wish.
 You can even add additional components through the different install scripts.

+To hit Apache Zeppelin, http://localhost:8080.

 #### 4. Editing Spark code

+Time to fire up Zeppelin.

 #### 5. Pull request

+You can now ask to merge your work to my repository.
+With a pull request